Simple subvector inference on sharp identified set in affine models: Introduction

 \section{Introduction}

 Strong econometric assumptions can lead to poor estimates.
-Moment inequalities occasionally provide alternative estimates under weaker assumptions.
-Linear models with interval-valued data are a good example.\footnote{Other examples of affine moment inequalities include monotone instrumental variables (\citet{manski2000monotone},\citet{Freyberger201541}) and models with missing data (\citet{manski2003partial}).} It is common practice to replace the income bracket data with the corresponding midpoints when estimating the returns to schooling (\cite{trostel2002estimates}).
-The conventional approach is applicable only under strong assumptions on the distribution of the residual term.\footnote{Another common approach is to assume Gaussian distribution for the residuals and apply Maximum Likelihood method (\citet{stewart1983least}). } The affine moment inequality approach to interval-valued data proposed by \cite{manski2002inference} can set-identify the return to schooling without such strong assumptions.
+Sometimes, moment inequalities can provide alternative estimates under weaker assumptions.
+Linear models with interval-valued outcome data are a good example.\footnote{Other examples of affine-moment inequalities include monotone instrumental variables (\citet{manski2000monotone}, \citet{Freyberger201541}) and models with missing data (\citet{manski2003partial}).} It is common practice to replace income-bracket data with the corresponding midpoints when estimating the returns to schooling (\cite{trostel2002estimates}).
+However, the conventional approach is applicable only under strong assumptions about the distribution of the residual term.\footnote{Another common approach is to assume Gaussian distribution for the residuals and apply the maximum likelihood method (\citet{stewart1983least}). } The affine moment inequality approach to interval-valued data proposed by \cite{manski2002inference} can set-identify the return to schooling without such strong assumptions.

-There are multiple methods that can be used to construct confidence sets for parameters defined by moment inequalities.
-The pioneering procedures of \cite{chernozhukov2007estimation} and \citeauthor{andrews2010inference} (2010, AS) and their subsequent refinements by \cite{bugni2014inference} (BCS) and \cite{kaido2015inference} (KMS) are powerful procedures that solve this inference problem in the small-dimensional case.
-Some applications, such as panel or semiparametric regression models with interval measured outcome variables, have a large dimension of the parameter space (for example, \cite{trostel2002estimates} consider a panel regression with more that 60 variables including country fixed effects, time effects, exogenous demographic control variables, and their interactions) which poses a computational challenge for the existing procedures.
+Multiple methods can be used to construct confidence sets (CS) for parameters defined by moment inequalities.
+The pioneering procedures of \cite{chernozhukov2007estimation} and \cite{andrews2010inference} (AS) and their subsequent refinements by \cite{bugni2014inference} (BCS) and \cite{kaido2015inference} (KMS) are powerful statistical methods that solve this inference problem in the small-dimensional case.
+Some applications, such as panel or semiparametric regression models with interval-measured outcome variables, have a high-dimension parameter space, which poses a computational challenge for the existing procedures.\footnote{For example, \cite{trostel2002estimates} consider a panel regression with more than 60 variables that include country fixed effects, time effects, exogenous demographic control variables, and their interactions.}